 - Buy some noise reduction headphones to enjoy inflight entertainment or movies on your tablet.

 - Get plenty of rest and eat well prior to your flight.

 - Stay hydrated and wash your face regularly.

 - Get up for a walk or stretch in your seat as often as you can.

 Once you touch down, it’s time to start embracing all the culture, history, beauty and cuisine that this glorious continent has to offer.

 Planning a Europe trip can feel like a lot of work, but you’ll realise how worthwhile that preparation was as soon as your holiday begins.
-To enrich your time away, download or bookmark our Essential European Holiday Planner so you can refer to it on the plane and while you’re travelling.
+To enrich your time away, download our Albatross Tours Brochures to inspire you for your next European small group tour.

 Stay up to date about our latest offers, new destinations, or the latest travel trends.
 To be the first to go, you need to be the first to know.